 Why do you need Indoor Air and substance testing?

-Indoor air pollutants range from pollen to mold and bacteria as well as elevated VOC’s.
+Indoor air pollutants range from pollen to bacteria as well as elevated VOC’s.
 While the symptoms of breathing in these pollutants are quite noticeable; most homeowners don’t even realize that they have air quality problems.
 Poor indoor air quality can often cause allergic reactions and more severe health conditions over time.
 In fact, the EPA has listed indoor air quality as one of the top 5 health risks which affect the population.
 Some may see this as an exaggeration of the issue.
 But if notice how many hours we spend indoors, then the seriousness of the matter is understandable.
 If there was something dangerous, odorless, microscopic, and virtually undetectable in the air, would you even notice it?
 Probably not.
 Now imagine breathing this harmful air hour after hour, year after year.
 Ultimately, this could have short and long term effects on your health, such as:

 - Upper respiratory congestion

 - Wheezing (especially pertinent for those w/ Asthma)

 Therefore, it is important to speak with an Indoor Air Quality Specialist if you think you may need to improve the indoor air quality of your home.